Suhan-38/sentiment-analysis/README.md

 2. View the predicted sentiment with confidence score
 3. See interactive visualizations of the analysis results
 4. Analyze multiple texts in a user-friendly interface

+**Note**: The model is pre-trained and saved, so you don't need to retrain it each time you run the application.
+The training data includes NLTK movie reviews and custom examples for better accuracy.

 ## Visualizations